awsdocs/aws-greengrass-developer-guide/doc_source/install-ggc.md

      ```
      aws-iot-greengrass 1.11.0 from Amazon Web Services (aws✓) installed
      ```
-   + To migrate from v1\.8 to v1\.11 or update to the latest version, run the following command:
+   + To migrate from v1\.8 to v1\.11 or update to the latest available version, run the following command:

      ```
-     sudo snap refresh --channel=latest aws-iot-greengrass
+     sudo snap refresh --channel=1.11.x aws-iot-greengrass
      ```

    Like other snaps, the AWS IoT Greengrass snap uses channels to manage minor versions\.
 Snaps are automatically updated to the latest version of the current channel\.
 For examples, if you specify `--channel=1.8.x`, your AWS IoT Greengrass snap is updated to v1\.8\.4\.
-Currently, `--channel=1.11.x` is not supported\.

    You can run the `snap info aws-iot-greengrass` command to get the list of available channels for AWS IoT Greengrass\.